 This MD&A may contain "forward-looking information" within the meaning of applicable Canadian securities legislation.
 All statements, other than statements of historical fact, included herein may be forward-looking information.
 Generally, forward-looking information may be identified by the use of forward-looking terminology such as "plans", "expects" or "does not expect", "proposed", "is expected", "budgets", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases, or by the use of words or phrases which state that certain actions, events or results may, could, would, or might occur or be achieved.
-In particular, this MD&A contains forward looking information in respect of the size and timing of exploration programs by Troymet or its partners, the exploration potential of the various mineral projects of the Company and the ability of the Company to attract additional funds if required.
-This forward-looking information reflects the Company's current beliefs and is based on information currently available to the Company and on assumptions the Company believes are reasonable.
-Certain assumptions can be found in the Company's disclosure documents on SEDAR at www.sedar.com and assumptions include, but are not limited to, the actual results of exploration projects being equivalent to or better than estimated results in technical reports or prior exploration results, assumptions in respect of commodity prices, and future costs and expenses of the Company being based on historical costs and expenses, adjusted for inflation.
+In particular, this MD&A contains forward looking information in respect of the size and timing of exploration programs by Troymet or its partners, the exploration and discovery potential of its projects and the potential deposits or targets that may be contained on its projects, the time and exploration that may occur in respect of the Key project, future drilling and the timing for future drilling on its projects, potential acquisitions by the Company of mineral projects and the ability of the Company to attract additional funds if required.
+This forwardlooking information reflects the Company's current beliefs and is based on information currently available to the Company and on assumptions the Company believes are reasonable.
+Certain assumptions can be found in the Company's disclosure documents on SEDAR at www.sedar.com.
+In addition, assumptions include, but are not limited to, the actual results of exploration on projects being equivalent to or better than estimated results in technical reports or prior exploration results, New Gold fulfilling its exploration commitments in respect of the Key project, assumptions in respect of commodity prices, and future costs and expenses of the Company being based on historical costs and expenses, adjusted for inflation.
 Forward-looking information is subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements of the Company to be materially different from those expressed or implied by such forward-looking information.
-Such risks and other factors may include, but are not limited to: the early stage development of the Company and its projects; general business, economic, competitive, political and social uncertainties; commodity prices; the actual results of current exploration and development or operational activities; competition; changes in project parameters as plans continue to be refined; accidents and other risks inherent in the mining industry; lack of insurance; delay or failure to receive board or regulatory approvals; changes in legislation, including environmental legislation, affecting the Company; timing and availability of external financing on acceptable terms; conclusions of economic evaluations; and lack of qualified, skilled labour or loss of key individuals.
+Such risks and other factors may include, but are not limited to: the early stage development of the Company and its projects; market acceptance of mineral exploration companies and the junior exploration company model; general business, economic, competitive, political and social uncertainties; commodity prices; the actual results of current exploration and development or operational activities; competition; changes in project parameters as plans continue to be refined; accidents and other risks inherent in the mining industry; lack of insurance; delay or failure to receive board or regulatory approvals; changes in legislation, including environmental legislation, affecting the Company; timing and availability of external financing on acceptable terms; conclusions of economic evaluations; and lack of qualified, skilled labour or loss of key individuals.
 Although the Company has attempted to identify important factors that could cause actual results to differ materially from those contained in forward-looking information, there may be other factors that cause results not to be as anticipated, estimated or intended.
 Accordingly, readers should not place undue reliance on forward-looking information.
 The Company does not undertake to update any forward-looking information, except in accordance with applicable securities laws.